Academy of Fine Arts, Munich: Buildings

 The large 19th-century Renaissance Revival style building complex, designed by Gottfried Neureuther, was completed in 1886.
 It has housed the Academy since then.

 A new Deconstructivist style expansion, designed by the architectural firm Coop Himmelb(l)au as an extension from the original building, was completed in 2005.

 The AkademieGalerie (gallery of the academy) is located at the nearby subway station Universität.
 Since 1989 students could show artworks especially created for this location.

+Study

+The Academy of Fine Arts, Munich offers undergraduate and graduate programs in the fields of fine arts, art education, interior architecture, and related disciplines.
+The institution emphasizes a class-based teaching model, where students are assigned to specific classes led by professors, each representing distinct artistic approaches.
+This structure is complemented by interdisciplinary seminars, lectures, and access to specialized workshops.